Crowdfunding: Equity

+Equity-based funding is illegal in many countries, such as India.
+In the United States the JOBS Act of 2012 regulated the trend.
+This "legislation was intended to increase access to capital for the innovative companies" in need of investment capital and allows a pool of small investors to come together.
+The Regulation was updated in 2021 by the SEC allowing companies to up to $5 million per year from unaccredited investors and allowing investors to invest more.

 Digital security

 Another kind of crowdfunding is to raise funds for a project where a digital security is offered as a reward to funders which is known as Initial coin offering (abbreviated to ICO).
-Value tokens are endogenously created by particular open decentralized networks that are used to incentivize client computers of the network to expend scarce computer resources on maintaining the protocol network.
+Some value tokens are endogenously created by particular open decentralized networks that are used to incentivize client computers of the network to expend scarce computer resources on maintaining the protocol network.
 These value tokens may or may not exist at the time of the crowdsale, and may require substantial development effort and eventual software release before the token is live and establishes a market value.
 Although funds may be raised simply for the value token itself, funds raised on blockchain-based crowdfunding can also represent equity, bonds, or even "market-maker seats of governance" for the entity being funded.
-Examples of such crowdsales are Augur decentralized, distributed prediction market software which raised US$4 million from more than 3500 participants; Ethereum blockchain; and "the Decentralized Autonomous Organization".
+Examples of such crowd sales are Augur decentralized, distributed prediction market software which raised US$4 million from more than 3500 participants; Ethereum blockchain; and "the Decentralized Autonomous Organization".

 Debt-based

 Debt-based crowdfunding, (also known as "peer-to-peer", "P2P", "marketplace lending", or "crowdlending") arose with the founding of Zopa in the UK in 2005 and in the US in 2006, with the launches of Lending Club and Prosper.com.
 Borrowers apply online, generally for free, and their application is reviewed and verified by an automated system, which also determines the borrower's credit risk and interest rate.
 Investors buy securities in a fund that makes the loans to individual borrowers or bundles of borrowers.
 Investors make money from interest on the unsecured loans; the system operators make money by taking a percentage of the loan and a loan servicing fee.
 In 2009, institutional investors entered the P2P lending arena; for example in 2013, Google invested $125 million in Lending Club.
-In 2014 in the US, P2P lending totaled about $5 billion.
-In 2014 in the UK, P2P platforms lent businesses £749 million, a growth of 250% from 2012 to 2014, and lent retail customers £547 million, a growth of 108% from 2012 to 2014.
+In 2014, in the US, P2P lending totaled about $5 billion.
+In 2014, in the UK, P2P platforms lent businesses £749 million, a growth of 250% from 2012 to 2014, and lent retail customers £547 million, a growth of 108% from 2012 to 2014.
 In both countries in 2014, about 75% of all the money transferred through crowdfunding went through P2P platforms.
 Lending Club went public in December 2014 at a valuation around $9 billion.